photon-storage/gw3-doc/docs/api/account/partner.md

 Get usage stats for a given user.

 - **ts**
-  - Required: yes
+  - Required: Yes
   - Description: a query parameter that represents the current unix timestamp
   - Example: `1688644825`

 - **uuid**
-  - Required: yes
+  - Required: Yes
   - Description: The UUID used when creating the user.
   - Example: `jack_001`